-Terry Marsden currently holds the established chair of Environmental Policy and Planning in the School of Planning and Geography at Cardiff University.
+Terry Marsden currently holds the established chair of Environmental Policy and Planning in the School of Geography and Planning at Cardiff University.
 He is Director of the Sustainable Places Research Institute at Cardiff.
 He is also Dean of the University Graduate College.

 - 1976: BA (Hons), First class, University of Hull – Geography and Sociology